QEDan/QEDan.github.io/agile_research.md

 # Agile For Research Work

-[Agile](https://en.wikipedia.org/wiki/Agile_software_development) refers to a philosophy for developing software projects.
+[Agile](https://en.wikipedia.org/wiki/Agile_software_development) refers to a philosophy for managing software projects.
 Why would we consider using it for research/R&D projects where the immediate goal is not necessarily to produce working software for customers?

 1. The various research communities have not produced specific frameworks that are as mature or useful as the most popular agile frameworks for project management.
 If and when they do, these frameworks should be adopted by researchers.